vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 CHAPTER XVI - - LIST OF TĪRTHÁS

 This is merely a list of tirthas from the point of view of Dharmaśāstra and not a treatise on the Ancient Geography of India.
 The result is that many countries and towns that have no importance or claims as tirthas have been altogether omitted.
 Bauddha and Jain works on tirthas have only rarely been referred to Many of the Puranas enumerate the moun tains and rivers of drīpas and ursas other than those of Jambudvīpa and Bhārata-yarsa such as Harivarsa, Ramyaka. varsa, Krauñcadvipa, Salmalidvips, but they have been exclud ed from this list.
 The Brahmapurana (chap.
 26 verses 8-83) contains a string of over 520 tirthas without hardly any certain indication of their location and the Bhismaparka in chap.
 9 mentions about 160 rivers with practically no indication about their location in most cases Similarly, the Garuda (L. 81, 1-31 ) enumerates about 200 and Padma (VI.
 129) contains 108 tirtha names.
 In Banaras alone I have, listed about 350 sub tirthas.
 But there are about -1500 shrines and temples in Banaras alone.
 These have not been included.
 Each great tirtha has numerous sub-tirthas as in the Varāba-purāna under Mathurā, in Brahma-purāpa under Gautami, in Vāyu-purāna under Gayā.
-Through sheer weariness or inadvertence some of these must have been left out by me and some vere left out purposely on account of the absence of any importance Besides, several tirthas that are regarded as sacred by modern people are not so treated in the Epics or purānas' and are not even mentioned in them; many of these have been omitted in this list Our authorities are often very vague about the location or extent of tirthas Moreover, a number of tirthas scattered in different parts of India bear the same name (e. g. vide under Agnitirtha, Kotitirtha, Cakratīrtha, Varahatīrtha, Somatirtha) I am under great obligations to Cunningham's 'Ancient Geography of India' (ed. of 1872) and to Nundo Lal Dog's 'The Geographical Dictionary of Ancient and Medieval India' (1927).
+Through sheer weariness or inadvertence some of these must have been left out by me and some vere left out purposely on account of the absence of any importance Besides, several tirthas that are regarded as sacred by modern people are not so treated in the Epics or purānas' and are not even mentioned in them; many of these have been omitted in this list Our authorities are often very vague about the location or extent of tirthas Moreover, a number of tirthas scattered in different parts of India bear the same name (e. g. vide under Agnitirtha, Kotitirtha, Cakratīrtha, Varāhatīrtha, Somatirtha) I am under great obligations to Cunningham's 'Ancient Geography of India' (ed. of 1872) and to Nundo Lal Dog's 'The Geographical Dictionary of Ancient and Medieval India' (1927).
 I have had occasions to differ from both, particularly from the latter.
 But, the space at my disposal baing very limited, I could not enter into even brief discussions

 [Vol.